DIY4E1/LEFT4E1/README.md

 An introduction in the Alpha(bet) and Omega of the Leporellion by visualizing and widening Braille (9-dot).
 Select former versions at your discretion.
 The law of arrangement of 6-dot Braille have been expanded.
 <h3>MusicTypewriter</h3>
 <hr>
 An Introduction of the Alpha and Omega of the Leporellion MusicTypewriter (I. Piano/II.
-Drums/III.
-Guitar) by using the Law of Octaves and a consonantal Alphabet in combination with VisualBraille (9-dot stamping) and NewMorse (dit/dah/doh).
+Guitar/III.
+Drums and Cymbals) by using the Law of Octaves and a consonantal Alphabet in combination with VisualBraille (9-dot stamping) and NewMorse (dit/dah/doh).
 You will soon be able to forget the traditional music notation and display simple lyrics in notes.